NZBMA’s Terms & Conditions

 NZBMA actively seeks feedback on this policy to ensure it meets client and community needs:

-Clients are encouraged to share their feedback via email or otherwise, inviting input on policy clarity, fairness and accessibility
+Clients are encouraged to share feedback via email or otherwise, inviting input on policy clarity, fairness and accessibility

 Feedback is reviewed by senior management and where needed Māori facilitators to assess cultural safety and inclusivity